Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Before you buy a camera to get started in photography, check out our 10 secrets about cameras.
-Beginners can get easily mislead by marketing, so we'll help you understand that the best camera for you is the type that's best for the photographer that you want to do.
+Beginners can get easily misled by marketing, so we’ll help you understand that the best camera for you is the type that’s best for the photographer that you want to do.

 10 Secrets About Cameras that Marketers Don’t Want You to Know

-When I was in high school, I bought an Olympus OM-10 camera as my first SLR.
+In high school, I bought an Olympus OM-10 camera as my first SLR.
 Why did I choose that camera?

 If it was good enough for Cheryl Tiegs, then it was perfect for me.
 Olympus marketed this camera as the best tool for new photographers.